JanVoracek/phew/README.md

 ```

 ## Installation ##
-It is highly recommended to install PhpJasmine using Composer - [http://getcomposer.org/](http://getcomposer.org/).
+It is highly recommended to install Phew using Composer - [http://getcomposer.org/](http://getcomposer.org/).

 Run following commands:
 ```
-$ composer global require janvoracek/phpjasmine:dev-master
+$ composer global require janvoracek/phew:dev-master
 ```

-Try to run `phpjasmine`.
+Try to run `phew`.
 If the command is not found, you have to add
 `$HOME/.composer/vendor/bin` (Mac) or `%APPDATA%/Composer/bin` (Win) to your PATH.

 ## Specs ##

-PhpJasmine is designed to be as similar as possible to [Jasmine](http://jasmine.github.io/2.0/introduction.html).
+Phew is designed to be as similar as possible to [Jasmine](http://jasmine.github.io/2.0/introduction.html).
 The biggest differences are caused by differences between PHP and JS:

  * Different object operator.
 JS uses "dot" (`.`), PHP uses "arrow" (`->`).